-A hardened military commander, purportedly also the creator of a branch of Chinese martial arts, Taizhu served as a general under the short-lived Later Zhou Dynasty.
+A hardened military commander, purportedly also the creator of a branch of Chinese martial arts, Taizhu originally served as a general under the short-lived Later Zhou Dynasty.
 During an expedition, his troops rallied and insisted that he take over the throne.
-Further military successes eventually saw Taizhu reuniting China and establishing the Song Dynasty.
+Further military successes then culminated with Taizhu reuniting China and establishing the Song Dynasty.

 7. Ming Chengzu (明成主)

 Actual name 朱棣 (Zhu Di).
 Reigned AD 1402 to AD 1424.

 Also known as the Yongle Emperor (永乐大帝 | Yongle Dadi), Ming Chengzu is the contentious one on this list of greatest Chinese emperors.